albaguti/test_SWMM/README.md

 # test_SWMM
-Testing saving several SWMM projects
+Testing saving several SWMM projects on different branches to be able to compare files